stefanfluck/palmpy/README.md

 - paths don't require trailing / or \ anymore.
 - update template namelist
 - fix origin_lon/lat calculation.
 For that an EPSG code needs to be provided in the namelist in the path section.
+- fix bug where when `dolad == False`, unclassified points would be set to the bulk vegetation type. indentation was wrong.
+- info that cropfields will be deprecated at some stage.

 # palmpy